nwjs/node/doc/api/errors.md

   `ulimit -n 2048` in the same shell that will run the Node.js process.

-* `ENOENT` (No such file or directory): Commonly raised by [`fs`][] operations to indicate that a component of the specified pathname does not exist — no entity (file or directory) could be found by the given path.
+* `ENOENT` (No such file or directory): Commonly raised by [`fs`][] operations to indicate that a component of the specified pathname does not exist.
+No entity (file or directory) could be found by the given path.

 * `ENOTDIR` (Not a directory): A component of the given pathname existed, but was not a directory as expected.
 Commonly raised by [`fs.readdir`][].

-* `ENOTEMPTY` (Directory not empty): A directory with entries was the target of an operation that requires an empty directory — usually [`fs.unlink`][].
+* `ENOTEMPTY` (Directory not empty): A directory with entries was the target of an operation that requires an empty directory, usually [`fs.unlink`][].

 * `ENOTFOUND` (DNS lookup failed): Indicates a DNS failure of either `EAI_NODATA` or `EAI_NONAME`.
 This is not a standard POSIX error.